 A research course like this is only as good as the intellectual energy and involvement of the students.
+During each class, we will sit in a circle and talk about the papers.
 It is not the kind of course where you can show up sporadically, cram for a few exams, and expect to learn much.

 You are required to attend every class and participate actively in the discussions.